 Whilst there is due regard for the development of skills our emphasis is on providing a means of self- expression, sense of achievement and a means of expression.
 This may be through a portfolio of work unique to their interests, life experiences and responses to art experiences explored in school or a GCSE in Art and Design.

-The relaxed environment in Art sessions allows students to develop their language and use their communication skills to discussart and the world around them.
-Regular visits to both local and national galleries as well as recreational art clubs in school demonstrates to our students how, looking at, and making art can be an enriching life experience when they leave school.
+The relaxed environment in Art sessions allows students to develop their language and use their communication skills to discuss art and the world around them.
+Regular visits to both local and national galleries as well as recreational art clubs in school demonstrates to our students how, looking at, and making art can be enriching life experience when they leave school.

 Communication and Social Skills

-All students receive a weekly Communication and Social Skills lesson, jointly planned and delivered by a Teacher and a Speech and Language therapist.
-Students receive direct and specific teaching of key language skills and social skills to equip them with the skills to think things through, manage their feelings and choose appropriate behaviour and social strategies.
+All students receive a weekly Communication and Social Skills lesson, with planning and input from a Speech and Language therapist.
+Students receive direct and specific teaching of key language skills and social skills to enable them to think things through, manage their feelings and choose appropriate behaviour and social strategies.

 In KS3 the focus is on supporting transition to secondary school, their learning and social aspects of school life.
 Y7 work in their tutor groups with Y8 upwards being grouped by their speech, language and communication need.
-In KS4 the emphasis is upon building on these skills to get accreditation and to support work experience and transition to post 16 placements.
+In KS4 the emphasis is upon building on these skills to support work experience and prepare them for a smooth transition to post 16 placements.

-Communication, interaction and social skills lessons support student levels of confidence and independence enabling them to participate more fully in lessons, all aspects of school life and life beyond school.
+Communication and social skills lessons support student levels of confidence,interaction and independence enabling them to participate more fully in lessons, all aspects of school life and life beyond school.
 They support literacy development, speaking and listening, phonological awareness, social skills, vocabulary development and comprehension.

 Science at The Park allows students to understand the uses and implications of science today and in the future.

-We bring a range of practical work and theory into all aspects of the curriculum.
+We bring a mixture of practical work and theory into all aspects of the curriculum.

 Science is a vibrant, ever-changing, relevant subject that affects every walk of life and this is reflected in how we teach and in the visits that we offer all our students.

-In KS3 we offer topics in line with the 2014 National Curriculum to ensure breadth of experience.
-In KS4 our focus is on gaining qualifications and enquiry based learning through The Crest Award and Entry Level Science.
+In KS3 we offer topics in line with the National Curriculum to ensure breadth of experience.
+In KS4 our focus is on gaining qualifications and enquiry based learning through Entry Level Science and BTEC Level 1 Applied Science.

 We use music as a medium to increase confidence, boost self-esteem, creativity and a sense of achievement.
 Fostering a love of music enhances student’s well-being and can equip them with a life- long leisure activity.

-Students experience using a wide range of ICT programmes to improve their computer skills and develop their use of technology.
-Students develop a greater awareness of the impact of computers and computing on their lives and create an interest and enjoyment of technology in the wider world.
-Most students achieve OCR accreditation in KS4.
+Students experience using a wide range of IT programmes to improve their computer skills and develop their use of technology.
+They will be able to develop a greater awareness of the impact of computers on their lives and create an interest and enjoyment of technology in the wider world.
+Students complete OCR accreditation in KS4.

-Students are taught all aspects of E-safety to ensure they have safe online experiences.
-We support students to become responsible, competent and confident users of information and communication technology enabling them to adapt to rapid technological changes in society.
-The curriculum provides students with the experience and basic understanding of coding and digital media.
-The Park also provides itself on having strong ICT links though film and video production.
+Students are taught all aspects of E-safety to help control their on line experiences and keep them safe.
+We want our students to become responsible, competent and confident users of information and communication technology enabling them to adapt to rapid technological changes in society.
+The curriculum gives them the experience and basic understanding of coding and digital media.
+It links with art and music through music, film and video production.